 Heavy metals, pesticides, and noise disturbance pollute their habitat.
 There are also many more threats to their population.
 More risks are oil spills, fishing nets, plastic, and fishing lines.
 These threats are killing and injuring thousands of seals every year.
 Indeed also poaching is a significant threat.
 Fishers will shoot them because they see them as competitors who are taking their fish.

-For other stories told in black and white, check out our excellent art photographs.
+Discover our animal black and white photos, check out our excellent art photographs.
 Of course, all our photos you can license or purchase photographic prints.